 Two large, relatively clear pieces of the Kilauea Iki olivine were chosen and oriented based on crystal morphology.
 One of these samples, Kiki (IGSN: IEFERJAIC), was polished into a block shape of dimensions 2 × 1 × 1.3 mm and characterized by EMPA, SIMS, and polarized FTIR.
 The orientation of this sample was confirmed by electron backscatter diffraction (EBSD) at the American Museum on Natural History.
-The sample was initially zoned in hydrogen, and the low hydrogen rims were polished off to create a homogeneous initial block for use in dehydration experiments.
+The sample was initially zoned in H+, and the low H+ rims were polished off to create a homogeneous initial block for use in dehydration experiments.